Unboxed-Software/solana-course/content/anchor-cpi.md

 All together, making a CPI to the `mint_to` instruction with a PDA as the mint authority would require the steps:

 - Use the seeds and bump of the mint authority as the signer for the CPI
-- Specify the program being invoked
+- Specify the token program as the program being invoked
 - Specify the list of accounts required by the instruction
 - Create the `CpiContext`
 - Use the CPI helper function, the `CpiContext`, and any additional required instruction data to make the CPI